Choosing the right formula milk

 The government recommends an infant formula based on cow’s protein as the only safe alternative to breast milk.
 Cow’s milk doesn’t have the right level of nutrients or proteins needed for growth, so shouldn’t be given to babies under one as their main drink.

-To make sure you spend your money on the best products for your baby, check out the top 10 most and least useful products in our guide.
-You can also find out which nappies parents rate as the best for comfort, absorbency, ease of use and value in our guide to the best nappy brands.
+Find out which nappies parents rate as the best for comfort, absorbency, ease of use and value in our guide to the best nappy brands.

 Infant formula milk ingredients